ec-melodies/wp02-lod/data-api-ceh.md

 The following are ideas on how [CEH](http://www.ceh.ac.uk) soil moisture data can be exposed with different APIs, ranging from generic ones to those which use terms of the application domain within the API URLs.

-Each such API is exposed as a DCAT distribution on the "CEH historic soil moisture" dataset with proper format URI.
+Each such API is exposed as a DCAT distribution on the "CEH historic soil moisture" dataset.

 ## Domain model